 The Settings screen of contains global configuration which is common for all presets.
-It is currently not persistently stored and returns to the default value after Vector is powered off.
+The configuration can be stored using the Save button or reset to defaults.

 4.2.1 MIDI configuration

 The following MIDI parameters can be set in the Global settings: